deity-io/falcon-platform-docs/docs/platform/server/dynamic-routes.md

 ---

 `DynamicRouteResolver` handles dynamic route resolution for the client application.
-When user goes to a page that is not defined in React routing - then client asks back-end for the type of content for that particular url:
+When a user goes to a page that is not defined in React routing - then the client will ask the back-end for the type of content for that particular url:

 - It asks every extension to get "fetch URL priority" from the assigned API DataSource instance
 - It sorts API DataSource instances that are able to determine dynamic content type by their "priority"